 To learn more about the Magseed® marker, please read our patient guide.

-With a ‘Magseed® localisation’ procedure, you will attend a placement appointment within the radiology department of your hospital.
-You’ll be taken to an imaging room, where you will be talked through the procedure ahead of the Magseed® marker
+With a ‘Magseed® localization’ procedure, you will attend a placement appointment at the radiology department of your hospital.
+You’ll be taken to an imaging room, where you will be talked through the procedure ahead of the Magseed® marker placement.

 The radiology professional will apply an anaesthetic gel to the area of your body where the marker will be injected.
 Your radiologist will then use either an ultrasound machine or mammography to identify the lymph node they want to mark.